BenLauwens/ThinkJulia.jl/docs/src/chap10.md

 - Pick an idiom and stick with it.

   Part of the problem with arrays is that there are too many ways to do things.
 For example, to remove an element from an array, you can use `pop!`, `shift!`, `delete_at`, or even a slice assignment.
-To add an element, you can use `push!`, `unshift!`, `insert` or `vcat`.
+To add an element, you can use `push!`, `unpopfirst!`, `insert` or `vcat`.
 Assuming that `t` is an array and `x` is an array element, these are correct:

 ```julia
 insert!(t, 4, x)